Vioar/Virustest/README.md

 # Virustest
-VARNING File lag.byt will lag your Windows pc.
+VARNING File lag.bat will lag your Windows pc.